 My door had been closed for a long time.
-Then one day I heard a knock, and my door opened.
+Then one day I heard a knock, and a voice spoke to me.

 I wasn’t slow in answering.
 “I have been hard and pitiless.
 I have never shown kindness to my family.
 Whenever I saw a beggar, I turned my eyes away.
 I haven’t thought about anything except for increasing my wealth, and, frankly, if everything under the sky were my own, I still would not have had enough.”

-It was a shock to the farmer to hear me speak so plainly.
+It was a shock to the farmer to hear his heart speak so plainly.
 Then he heard a knock on his own door.

 Heart of a Rich Farmer in The Grave Mound, Grimms, Painting by John Singer Sargent.